Module pl.stringx

 • s string the string

-• w int width of justification
+• w integer width of justification

 • ch string padding character (default ' ')